Please identify yourself as a Columbia College Student and bring your current class schedule along with your college ID!

 Sickness or injury can occur when you least expect it.
 So, with your health concerns in mind, Columbia College Chicago has provided you with an on-campus Health Center that will enable you to receive medical attention, or referrals, as soon as possible.

 A physician or nurse practitioner is available to provide outpatient clinical evaluation, treatment of minor illnesses, injuries, and also, evaluation and triage/referral for more serious illnesses or injuries.

 The Health Center is also active in health promotion.
 Illness prevention measures, such as immunizations and flu vaccines, will be available periodically.

 In case of more serious health problems, the Health Center can also serve as a resource that helps direct students to more appropriate health care.

-Please note that all immunization records and holds are facilitated through the Records Office.
-If you have a question regarding immunization records, please call 312-369-7228.
+Please note that all immunization records and holds are facilitated through the Office of the Registrar.
+If you have a question regarding immunization records, please call 312-369-7769.